 Medical treatment is safer than the street pharmacy

 The most severely dependent need the option of legal, medical access to prescribed drugs rather than having to acquire drugs illegally on the street.
-By offering heroin-assisted treatment (HAT) in addition to the current availability of methadone and buprenorphine (MAT), (and potentially for certain benzodiazepines and amphetamines), we can make sure that the most severely drug dependent can achieve improved health and life chances without being forced to commit crime.
+By offering heroin-assisted treatment (HAT) in addition to the current availability of methadone and buprenorphine (MAT), (and potentially for certain benzodiazepines and amphetamines), we can make sure that the most severe drug dependent can achieve improved health and life chances without being forced to commit a crime.
 Experience from many countries shows that substitution treatment can shrink the street market, as both buyers and user-dealers move into the treatment program, while also saving money and resources across the criminal justice system.
-Evidence shows low threshold access to such services increases our ability to reach the most vulnerable users, and makes it much more likely that they will take advantage of other health and treatment services.
+Evidence shows low threshold access to such services increases our ability to reach the most vulnerable users and makes it much more likely that they will take advantage of other health and treatment services.

 Control, not liberalisation

 Currently, most drugs are sold illicitly.
-Profits from the criminal drugs trade then go to financing other, even more harmful, sorts of crime – such as terrorism and human trafficking.
-Even though many illegal drugs are inherently less harmful than legal drugs, such as alcohol and tobacco, illegal production, supply and use makes them far more risky.This is not only because of unknown purity and content, but also because criminality encourages unsafe behaviours in unsafe environments - and restricts access to harm reduction information.
+Profits from the criminal drugs trade go to financing other, more harmful, sorts of crime – such as terrorism and human trafficking.
+Even though many illegal drugs are inherently less harmful than legal drugs, such as alcohol and tobacco, illegal production, supply and use makes them far riskier.
+Not only because of unknown purity and content, but also because criminality encourages unsafe behaviors in unsafe environments - and restricts access to harm reduction information.

-The solution is not to immediately start commercial sale of all drugs, but for key stakeholders - including policy makers - to begin an adult discussion exploring what a responsibly regulated market for certain lower risk drugs might look like, and how it could more effectively deliver on our shared goals.
+The solution is not to immediately start commercial sale of all drugs, but for critical stakeholders - including policymakers - to begin an adult discussion exploring what a responsibly regulated market for certain lower risk drugs might look like, and how it could more effectively deliver on our shared goals.
 Different drugs would require different approaches according to their risks - and it will be essential to learn the lessons from successes and failings of alcohol and tobacco regulation around the world.